H1963977384/A-Fine-Tuned-LLaVA-Med-Framework-for-Automatic-Chest-X-ray-Report-Generation/README.md

 <h1>Contribution</h1>
 The team collaboratively completed this research.
-The seamless integration of each phase ensured the smooth progression of the research. <br>
+The seamless integration of each phase ensured the smooth progression of the research.

+#

 ![hyt.png](./plot/hyt.png)
 ![ln.png](./plot/ln.png)